erikd/ghc-llvm-next/Readme.md

 `opt` tools to generate native assembler.

-Unfortunately, the LLVM developers do not guaranteed that the IR language will remain unchanged across major released.
+Unfortunately, the LLVM developers do not guaranteed that the IR language will remain unchanged across major releases.
 It should also be obvious that the GHC developers should not wait for the actual release of a new LLVM version before testing it.
 This project has therefore been set up to make test the development version of GHC against the development version of LLVM.